nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Format: `exit`

-### Saving the data

-Client contact data is saved in the hard disk automatically after any command that changes the data.
-There is no need to save manually.

-### Editing the data file

-Client contact data is saved as a JSON file `[JAR file location]/data/docBob.json`.
-Advanced users are welcome to update data directly by editing that data file.

-<div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
-If your changes to the data file makes its format invalid, docBob will discard all data and start with an empty data file at the next run.

 ### List out all available commands : `help`

 Opens a help window containing a link to this User Guide and a list of all available commands for use in the app, with format example.